uka17/schedulator/README.md

 ### weekly
 Event happens ones per `n` week(s) according to [dailyFrequency](#dailyFrequency) field value.

 - `startDateTime` - string, required.
-UTC date and time in ISO format since when schedule starts to be active.
+UTC date and time in ISO format (e.g. 2019-01-31T13:00:00.000Z) since when schedule starts to be active.
 Will be used as a run date-time in case if it fits to run condition.
 - `endDateTime` - string, optional.
-UTC date and time in ISO format till when schedule is active. `nextOccurrence` returns `null` if this date-time is earlier when current date-time.
+UTC date and time in ISO format (e.g. 2019-01-31T13:00:00.000Z) till when schedule is active. `nextOccurrence` returns `null` if this date-time is earlier when current date-time.
 Schedule without this attribute will always be active.
 - `eachNWeek` - integer, required.
 Frequency of occurrence in weeks.
 Minimum `1`.
 - `dayOfWeek` - array of string, required.
 Which days of week event should be triggered.
 Array should contain unique elements.
 Reference: `["sun", "mon", "tue", "wed", "thu", "fri", "sat"]`
 - `dailyFrequency` - object, required.
 Defines occurrence of event in scope of the day (qv [dailyFrequency](#dailyFrequency)).